How to love the freedom of leaderless fandom, and fight the flipside of organized abuse

 The problem is over our heads and filling someone else’s pocket

 Of course bad people are anywhere on the internet, but we’re not talking about a few bad apples ruining the barrel alone.
-Organized bad apples make groups for each other.
+Apply wide-scope to natural human behavior; organized bad apples make groups for each other.
+Village idiots make their own villages.
 That includes hate groups, scammers, cults, and any predators on the weak, naive or isolated.
 They do it for sex, money, or power.
 They seek each other because cybercrime benefits from accomplices, enablers and opportunities.
 You can’t see inside if it’s conditional on doing dirty deeds to join — like incriminating yourself for gang initiation.
+This lets entire groups of bad actors inhabit security holes.

 Any subculture can be a good cover, because it makes bigger fish in a little pond.
-They take advantage of access, and it’s nothing new; it’s like the punk scene fending off hate groups who found it a fertile place for recruiting.
-It happens to marginalized people the same as abuse in churches, schools, and Boy Scouts.
+These bad actors can take advantage of access, and it’s nothing new; it’s like the punk scene fending off hate groups who found it a fertile place for recruiting.
+There’s no identity with built-in virtue — marginalized groups experience the same abuse problems as mainstream churches, schools, and Boy Scouts.
 Nobody’s immune.
-Queer and minority people can and do collaborate with those who exploit them.
-Take it for granted that “insiders don’t betray each other” is a fallacy.
+Queer and minority people can and do exploit each other, and collaborate with those who exploit them.
+“Insiders don’t betray each other” is a fallacy.
 NO EXCEPTIONS.

 There are no non-participants online.
-Even if you want to stay apart, you’re a data asset.
+Even if you want to stay apart, you become a data asset by signing up to platforms you don’t own that profit from you being there.
 The point is capitalism; platform owners want to grow traffic of any kind, and lose money if they take liability.
 It’s basic business to treat traffic as a value-neutral number.
 Then when under-equipped peers have to moderate each other, corporations generate harm like a factory spills pollution.
 This isn’t just an organic human problem; it’s industrial smog from unregulated products.

 Oceans of digital ink are spilled on how companies keep saying they will do better, but they don’t.
 (See: algorithmic radicalization, content farming, Elsagate, Dead Internet Theory…) They seem to not even control their own systems, and don’t care as long as their profit goes up while the public pays the cost of responding to organized abuse.

-Huge scale since furries used to be the 1% most nerdy on MUCKs and Usenet.
+Huge scale social media use since furries used to be the 1% most nerdy on MUCKs and Usenet.
+This subculture likes to claim independent organic growth apart from mainstream media, but is intimately tied to corporate platforms it relies on now more than ever.

 New forms of organized abuse